szhang43/Hotel-Management/README.md

 Install nvm with: `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.3/install.sh | bash`

-To verify installation, enter: `command -v nvm`.
-This should return 'nvm', if you receive 'command not found' or no response at all, close your current terminal and try again
+Close and reopen terminal

 Verify installation with `nvm -v`, you should see a version number

-Install both versions of nodejs and npm with: `nvm install --lts` and `nvm install node`
+Install nodejs and npm with: `nvm install --lts`

-Verify nodejs has been installed with: `node -v`, you should see: v20.3.0
+Verify nodejs has been installed with: `node -v`, you should see: v18.16.0

-Verify npm has been installed with: `npm -v`, you should see: 9.6.7
+Verify npm has been installed with: `npm -v`, you should see: 9.5.1